Curved Page Divider

 There are so many children in the foster care system in need of loving homes.
 You absolutely can adopt a child of a different race or ethnicity.
 It's called transracial adoption or fostering.

-Recent studies have found that black and minority children rarely get adopted and reside in foster care longer.
+Recent studies have found that black and minority children are rarely adopted and reside in foster care longer.
 These kids need environments to call home.

 Myth #9: Foster Care and Adoption Is Expensive